zhen9910/rust-sdk/examples/clients/README.md

 - Establishes an authorized connection to the MCP server using the acquired access token
 - Demonstrates how to use the authorized connection to retrieve available tools and prompts

+### Sampling Standard I/O Client (`sampling_stdio.rs`)

+A client demonstrating how to use the sampling tool.

+- Launches the server example `servers_sampling_stdio`
+- Connects to the server
+- Retrieves server information and list of available tools
+- Calls the `ask_llm` tool

 ## How to Run

 Each example can be run using Cargo: